lennardong/imagination_machines/README.md

 - [ ] Debug code
 - [ ] Design and implement simple interactive user interfaces

-## 📚 Technology Stack

-We will use the VSCode IDE for this course.
-- **Docker & DevContainers**: Provides a consistent environment (used as a black box)
-- **HTML**: Single file for displaying the game interface
-- **CSS**: Single file for styling and layout
-- **JavaScript**: Single file for game logic and interactivity

-**Why this stack?** These technologies teach core programming concepts that transfer to any language or framework.
-Once you understand variables, functions, and user interaction patterns, you can apply these ideas whether you're building mobile apps, web services, or data analysis tools.

-**Future paths**: The thinking patterns you'll develop here translate directly to:
-- **Frontend**: React, Vue, Angular for complex web applications
-- **Backend**: Node.js, Python, Java for server-side development
-- **Mobile**: Swift, Kotlin, React Native for mobile apps
-- **Data**: Python, R, SQL for analysis and machine learning

-The language doesn't matter - the problem-solving approach does.

-## ❗What We Won't Cover

-Given our focus on core thinking patterns, we'll skip:
-- Version control (Git) - important for teams, not for learning logic
-- Deployment - focus is on building, not publishing
-- Testing frameworks - you'll debug by experimentation instead
-- Development workflows - we'll keep it simple and direct

-You'll gain the foundational thinking that makes learning these tools straightforward later.

 ## 🗺 Course Outline
 - For each week, please see the relevant folder's `README.md` file.
 - Each week's puzzle, etc will be issued on the Monday class.